corn for grain frequently asked questions

-There are a few practical steps to follow to ensure your yield is maximised.
+There are a few practical steps to follow to ensure the yield from your maize crop is maximised.
 These are outlined in our Corn Workshop Booklet, a corn planting guide which provides helpful information on corn seeds, growing field corn, maize farming, planting seasons and more.

 How do I establish a market for my grain?

 Contact your local grain merchant to establish a grain marketing plan.
 Your merchant will help you to decide which market to produce grain for.
-Once you’ve determined the grain end-use, your local Pioneer Area Manager can work with you to determine the best Pioneer® brand products corn seed hybrids to buy and where is best to plant them.
+Once you’ve determined the grain end-use where, your local Pioneer® area manager can work with you to determine the best Pioneer® brand products corn seed hybrids to buy and where is best to plant them.

 How is grain traded?

 Grain is normally traded on a dry (14% moisture) tonne basis.
 Speak to your local grain merchant regarding this opportunity.

 How do I know when my crop is ready to be harvested?

 Monitoring of the grain moisture content during the "dry-down" phase will enable timely harvest to be undertaken.
 "Ideal" grain moisture content at harvest is generally considered to be between 22-24%.
 Usually your merchant representative can help with crop moisture monitoring.